< Back to Resources

 Thanks to stricter net zero standards and increasing consumer awareness, sustainability remains a central focus for retail facilities managers.
 From installing EV charging stations to reducing emissions, everyone wants to get ahead of the curve.
 Here are some of the ways FM leaders are going green this year:

-5. The Rise of IoT
+6. The Rising Value of IoT

 Some common uses for IoT technology in facilities management include: